daivshala/Sphnix-Demo/index.rst

-.. readit documentation master file, created by sphinx-quickstart on Fri Feb 16 06:34:12 2018.
+.. sphinx documentation master file, created by sphinx-quickstart on Fri Mar 23 07:58:36 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to readit's documentation!
+Welcome to sphinx's documentation!
 ==================================

 .. class::